Neutral Grip Dumbbell Press: How To Do, Muscles Worked & Benefits

 Tips and Form

-3. Elbow Position: Keep your elbows at about a 45-degree angle relative to your torso during the movement.
+• Keep yourย elbows at about a 45-degree angleย relative to your torso.
 Avoid flaring the elbows out excessively or tucking them too close to your body.

-6. Breathing: Inhale as you lower the dumbbells and exhale as you press them up.
+• Inhale as you lower the dumbbells, and exhale as you press them up.

-9. Avoid Excessive Weight: If you can’t maintain proper form, the weight is likely too heavy.
-It’s better to perform the exercise correctly with lighter weight than to risk injury with heavier weight.
+• The weight is likely too heavy if you can’t maintain proper form.
+It’s better to perform the exercise correctly with a lighter weight than to risk injury with a heavier weight.

 GoalSetsRepsRest